Tips for Moving Your Solar Panels

 More and more people are making a conscious effort to become eco-friendly.
 That is, they want to waste less, use less, and lower their impact on the environment as best they can.

-If you haven’t already taken steps to be more green, here’s one shocking reason to start: Air pollution is associated with 7 million premature deaths every year, according to the World Health Organization.
+If you haven’t already taken steps to be more green, here’s one reason to start: Air pollution is associated with 7 million premature deaths every year.

 You can always incorporate routines like recycling or turning down the thermostat, or you can go big by investing in a new, energy-efficient home.
 And there are plenty more events, both large and small, that you can make more eco-friendly — including your moving day!